 Vaginal douching is the process of “cleaning” the vagina by flushing water or another solution inside it.
 Most douches contain vinegar, baking soda, fragrances, and even iodine.

-Many women douche because they think it's a good way to clean their vagina or get rid of vaginal odor.
+Many women douche because they think it's a good way to keep their vagina clean or get rid of vaginal odor.
 Some women also believe that douching after sex can prevent pregnancy or sexually transmitted infections (STIs).
-We hate to be the bearer of bad news, but douching won't clean your vagina, let alone prevent sexually transmitted infections or act as birth control.
+We hate to be the bearer of bad news, but douching won't clean your vagina, let alone prevent STIs or act as birth control.

 Is douching safe?